eliezio/log4j-test/README.md

 $ ./gradlew run --args 892610a5-2807-4a24-be67-dc5750c388ce
 ```

-At the Log4j Tester page you won't see any message added to the "Results" pane and in the console you'll see messages like these:
+At the Log4j Tester page you won't see any message added to the "Results" pane, and in the console you get messages like these:

 <pre style="background-color: #2B2B2B">
 <b>LOGBACK</b> 13:53:58.733 [main] INFO  main - Using SLF4J: ${jndi:ldap://log4j-tester.trendmicro.com:1389/892610a5-2807-4a24-be67-dc5750c388ce}